Mount San Antonio: Camping

 Manker Flats Campground is available for the public to camp in on a first come-first served mechanism.
 It is located 3 miles northeast of Mt.
 Baldy Village on Mt.
 Baldy road, in an open pine forest.
 It boasts 21 campsites with features such as stoves, piped water, toilets and tables.
 However, there are no facilities for showers or sanitary disposal.
 Fees for camping overnight are $12 per night, and an additional $5 for extra vehicles.

 Cycling

 For road cyclists, the climb through Mt.
 Baldy Village to the base of the ski lifts is popular.
 It has been used as the finish of the penultimate stage of the 2011, 2012, 2015 and 2019 Amgen Tour of California.
 It was also featured in the 2017 Tour of California as the fifth stage of the race.

 Running

 Since 1965, each Labor Day, the San Antonio Canyon Town Hall has sponsored a "Run to the Top" on Mt.
 Baldy in which a 8 mi course over roads and trails ends at the main peak for an approximately 4000 ft elevation gain.

-Dogs

-Dogs are legal in Angeles National Forest, but must be on a leash.